Kardemir

 Kardemir is a Turkish steel producer.
 The name is a contraction of the Turkish language Karabük Demir Çelik Fabrikaları, which means "Karabük Iron and Steel Works".

 History

 Its main plant is located at Karabük in the Black Sea region of Turkey.
 Construction of the complex started in 1937 and finished in two years.
 Power plant was the first plant put into operation in 1939 and other plants became operative successionally within 2 years.
 Having functioned as a state-owned company for decades, Kardemir was privatized in 1995.

 Pollution

 Kardemir burns coal in Turkey.
 As an integrated steelworks emissions are higher than steel produced at electric arc furnaces.
 They also own Karabük coal-fired power station.
-Climate Trace estimates the plant emitted 3.7 million tonnes of carbon dioxide in 2021, more greenhouse gas than any other steelmaker in the country except İsdemir.
+Climate Trace estimates the plant emitted over 3.5 million tonnes of carbon dioxide in 2022, more greenhouse gas than any other steelmaker in the country except Erdemir and İsdemir.

 Sport sponsorship

 Kardemir is the main sponsor of Karabükspor.